aMark-Dev/Sentinel-Flow/README.md

 ## English Version

-# Sentinel Flow: Reservoir Volumetric Change Prediction with AI
+# Sentinel Flow: An Analytical Model of Evaporation in Semi-Arid Reservoirs

-This repository contains the code and data for the "Sentinel Flow" project, a data science initiative to model and predict the daily volumetric change in Brazilian semi-arid reservoirs using public weather data and Machine Learning.
+This repository documents the research and development journey of the "Sentinel Flow" project, a data science investigation into modeling water loss in reservoirs of the Brazilian semi-arid region, applying both Machine Learning techniques and physics-based analytical models.

 ## About The Project

-Born in Ceará, a Brazilian state where water security is a vital issue, this project stems from the curiosity to apply Artificial Intelligence to understand one of the major local challenges: water loss by evaporation in our reservoirs, known as "açudes".
+Originating in Ceará, Brazil, a region where water security is a critically important issue, this project began with a seemingly simple question: "Is it possible to use climate data to predict the daily volume change of a reservoir (known as an 'açude') with Artificial Intelligence?"

-The goal is to build a Machine Learning model capable of predicting the daily change in volume (`ΔVolume`) based on meteorological variables, serving as a tool for climate impact studies and water resource management.

-## Methodology

-The project is divided into two main phases:
-* **Phase 1 (Prototype):** Raw data collection, cleaning, merging, and training of a baseline model (`RandomForestRegressor`) to validate the approach's feasibility.
-* **Phase 2 (Refinement):** Application of advanced **Feature Engineering** techniques (Lag Features, Rolling Windows) and the use of more powerful models (XGBoost) to improve the performance and accuracy of the predictions.

-## Data Sources
-* **Reservoir Volume Data:** Reservoir Monitoring System (SAR) from the National Water Agency of Brazil (ANA).
-* **Meteorological Data:** National Institute of Meteorology of Brazil (INMET).
+The investigation evolved from a predictive model to an **analytical model**, following the discovery that unmeasured variables (such as water consumption and river inflow) introduced significant noise that limited the performance of Machine Learning algorithms.

+The project's final objective, therefore, became more focused and scientifically robust: **to calculate the daily reference evapotranspiration (ETo)** from meteorological data and analyze its seasonal patterns, serving as a valuable tool for understanding the region's water balance.

+## Methodology: A Three-Phase Journey

+The project's methodology reflects an iterative research cycle, progressing in complexity and adapting the strategy based on evidence.

+### Phase 1: Baseline Predictive Model
+* **Objective:** To test the initial hypothesis that climate data from a given day (`t`) could predict the volume change (`ΔV`) on that same day.
+* **Technique:** A `RandomForestRegressor` model was trained.
+* **Result:** The model yielded a **negative R² score (-0.36)**, proving the direct relationship was unfeasible and that the model performed worse than a simple average.
+The full analysis is in the `/Phase 1` directory.

+### Phase 2: Advanced Predictive Model
+* **Objective:** To improve the baseline model by providing it with "memory" through Feature Engineering and using a more powerful algorithm.
+* **Technique:** **Lag Features** (climate data from `t-1`, `t-2`, `t-3` days) were created, and the model was replaced with `XGBoost`.
+* **Result:** Despite the adjustments, the R² remained negative.
+The feature importance analysis revealed that the "signal" of evaporation was completely overshadowed by the "noise" of unmeasured variables (consumption and inflow).
+The full analysis is in the `/Phase 2` directory.

+### Phase 3: Pivot to an Analytical Model (Final Result)
+* **Objective:** To change the question.
+Instead of predicting the noisy `ΔV`, the focus shifted to **calculating** evaporation, one of its most significant components.
+* **Technique:** Implementation in Python of a physics-based mathematical model that uses **measured solar radiation** to estimate daily evapotranspiration, based on conversion factors from the FAO (Food and Agriculture Organization of the UN).
+* **Result:** Generation of a daily evaporation time series (`mm/day`) with physically realistic values and a clear, consistent seasonal pattern.
+The analysis is in the `/Phase 3` directory.

+## Key Findings and Insights
+The final analytical model led to the following conclusions:
+* The evaporation rate in the Carnaubal Reservoir region exhibits strong **seasonality**, with consistent peaks of up to **12 mm/day** during the dry season (second half of the year).
+* The predictive Machine Learning approach was ineffective not due to an algorithmic failure, but due to the **absence of critical variables** in the public data, a fundamental lesson in modeling complex systems.
+* The final project delivers an analytical tool capable of generating a robust estimate of evaporation, with potential use in water balance studies.

-## Technologies Used
+## Technologies and Concepts
 * **Language:** Python
-* **Core Libraries:**
-    * **Pandas:** For time-series manipulation, cleaning, and merging.
-    * **Scikit-learn:** For training and evaluating Machine Learning models.
-    * **Matplotlib / Seaborn:** For data visualization and analysis.
+* **Libraries:** Pandas, NumPy, Scikit-learn, XGBoost, Matplotlib, Seaborn
+* **Concepts:** Time-Series Analysis, Feature Engineering (Lag Features), Predictive Modeling (Random Forest, XGBoost), Model Validation (R², MAE), Feature Importance Analysis, Model Debugging (Data Leakage), Analytical Modeling.
-* **Tools:**
+* **Tools:** Git/GitHub, Jupyter Notebook, Virtual Environments (`.venv`)
-    * **Git & GitHub:** For version control.
-    * **Jupyter Notebook:** For exploratory analysis and iterative development.

 ## Repository Structure
-* **/ (Root):** Contains this README and the main notebooks.
-* **/DF/:** Contains the DataFrames used and saved throughout the project, with a `README.md` explaining each one (Data Dictionary).
+* **/DF/:** Contains the raw and processed DataFrames, with their respective Data Dictionary.
-* **/Fase 1/:** Contains the model created in the first phase and a `README.md` with a detailed analysis of the results and lessons learned.
+* **/Fase 1/, /Fase 2/, /Fase 3/:** Contain the notebooks and analytical `READMEs` for each phase of the investigation.

 ## How to Run
-1. Clone this repository: `git clone https://github.com/your-username/Sentinel-Flow.git`
+1. Clone this repository.
-2. Create and activate a virtual environment: `python -m venv .venv` and `source .venv/bin/activate` (or `.\.venv\Scripts\activate` on Windows).
+2. Create and activate a virtual environment.
-3. Install dependencies: `pip install -r requirements.txt` (Create this file with `pip freeze > requirements.txt`).
+3. Install dependencies with `pip install -r requirements.txt`.
-4. Run the Jupyter notebooks in numerical order.
+4. Run the Jupyter notebooks in numerical order to reproduce the analysis.

 ## Author
 * **Marcos Antonio**